narration-sd/sanity-astro-preview/README.md

 # sanity-astro-preview

+# An archive only, please...

+I've left this up for politeness, but development is very advanced past this point, so please don't use this codebase for anything now.

+The next revision will offer a lot -- let's say leadnig with much simpler ways of working with your Astro pages as they are -- and an already nicely running implementaton for you of Sanity's Presentation, click-to-instant Live Preview editing...

+Until then, then :)

 ## Published

 The package this repo includes and is based on has now been published on NpmJs, so you can install it directly in your projects.